79212/CrewAIapps/README.md

 ---

 _Please note that the code in this repo is for educational and demonstration purposes.
-It should not be considered suitable for production._
+It should not be considered suitable for production purposes._